 In the Middle Ages, the main binders used in illuminations were egg white, gum arabic and animal glues (such as that made from fish bones).
 Honey was sometimes used as a “plasticiser” to give the paint a glossy appearance.

-And finally, handling the brush
+Handling the brush

-After all these preparations, it was time to paint.
+After all these preparations, it was finally time to paint.
 The miniaturist had a multitude of brushes of various thicknesses, with rigid and flexible hairs as well as a knife to mix the colours.

 They started by painting the large letters or initials.
 The lines that the copyist had not entirely covered with text were completed with simple decorations.
 Often the space around the text was decorated with “marginalia“.
 The miniatures were created last.